Slashed zero: Representation in Unicode and HTML

+In HTML, slashed zero can be enabled by using CSS property font-variant-numeric: slashed-zero or alternatively font-feature-settings: 'zero'.
+If the font has support for OpenType feature tag zero, slashed zero will be substituted.

 Typography

 In most typographic designs, the slash of a slashed zero usually does not extend past the ellipse.
-Compare this to the Scandinavian vowel "Ø", the "empty set" symbol "∅" and the diameter symbol ⌀.
+This contrasts with the Scandinavian vowel "Ø", the empty set symbol "∅", and the diameter symbol "⌀".
+Conversely, Japanese typefaces frequently render slashed zero with the slash extending beyond the ellipse.

 A convention common on early line printers left zero unornamented but added a tail or hook to the letter-O so that it resembled an inverted Q (like U+213A ℺) or cursive capital letter-O ($\,\mathcal{O} \,$).

 In the Fixedsys typeface, the numeral 0 has two internal barbs along the lines of the slash.
 This appears much like a white "S" within the black borders of the zero.

 In the FE-Schrift typeface, used on German car license plates, the zero is rectangular and has an "insinuated" slash: a diagonal crack just beneath the top right curve.

 Typefaces

 Typefaces commonly found on personal computers that use the slashed zero include: